gstark/talk-algorithms/algorithms.md

 ---

     1. Read the problem completely twice.
-    2. Solve the problem manually with 3 sets of sample data.
+    2. Solve the problem manually with several sets of sample data.
     3. Optimize the manual steps.
     4. Write the manual steps as comments or pseudo-code.
     5. Replace the comments or pseudo-code with real code.